The Sandman (wrestler)

-James Fullington (born June 16, 1963), better known by his ring name The Sandman, is an American semi-retired professional wrestler, best known for his career with Extreme Championship Wrestling (ECW), where he developed into a smoking and drinking "Hardcore Icon" and held the ECW World Heavyweight Championship a record five times.
+James Fullington (born June 16, 1963), better known by his ring name The Sandman, is an American retired professional wrestler.
+He is best known for his run with Extreme Championship Wrestling (ECW), where he developed into a smoking and drinking "Hardcore Icon" and held the ECW World Heavyweight Championship a record five times.
 He also had stints in World Championship Wrestling (WCW), Total Nonstop Action Wrestling (TNA), and World Wrestling Entertainment (WWE).
+Sandman retired on April 17, 2026, in a comedic match to the Invisible Man at Joey Janela's Spring Break X.

 Professional wrestling career

-Tri-State Wrestling (1989–1992)
+Early career (1989–1992)

 Fullington got his start in professional wrestling in the Philadelphia-based Tri-State Wrestling Alliance under the ring name Mr. Sandman, managed by his then real-life wife Peaches.
-He also performed in Memphis in 1991–1992.
+He also performed in Memphis for United States Wrestling Association from 1991–1992 feuding with Jerry Lawler.